These smoked Traeger chicken wings have juicy tender meat with crispy crunchy skin and are topped with a delicious sauce.

 The pink color is caused by myoglobin which is naturally occurring in all meat.
 Normally as the meat cooks the myoglobin turns brown but as wood burns, it creates a gas known as nitrogen dioxide.
 The gas binds with the myoglobin on the surface of the meat and prevents it from turning brown.
 This creates an outer pink ring known as “The Smoke Ring.”

 Chicken wings are done when they reach an internal temperature of 165 degrees Fahrenheit.
 Use a probe thermometer to check the internal temperature.
+This one from ThermoWorks is my favorite.
 You will also notice the flesh beginning to shrink away from the bone.

 - Save money by buying whole wings and breaking them down yourself.
 Lay each wing flat on a cutting board and cut through the two knobby joints.
 Use the drumette (it will look like a miniature chicken leg) and the flat for this recipe and discard the wingtips or use them to make some delicious chicken stock.